-Our twin mattress dimensions are 38" X 75" X 13" and the smallest offering.
-It’s ideal for children, bunk beds, single sleepers or for a day bed.
-This size is great for saving space, but can be outgrown quickly depending on the circumstances.
+Twin mattress dimensions are 38" X 75" X 13".
+This is the ideal size for children, bunk beds, single sleepers or for a day bed.
+It’s a great choice for saving space, but can be outgrown quickly depending on the circumstances.
 Plus, we offer twin bedding in percale, sateen and linen.
 To find what bedding is right for you check out The Parachute Fabric Guide.

 Our twin XL mattress dimensions are 38" X 80" X 13" making it five inches longer than a twin.
 This mattress suits children and teenagers and is most commonly found in college dorm rooms.
 A split king can also be created with two twin XL mattresses for greater adaptability based on sleep preferences.